A quick guide to potty training your dog

 When your dog makes mistakes, let them know without raising your voice.
 Maintain a well-modulated but stern voice when addressing that they made a mistake.
 Raising your voice can scare and startle them, and they may end up hiding their accidents from you.

-Step 5: Reward your dog for a job well done.
+Step 5: Reward your dog for a job well done

 Just as you correct mistakes, so should you praise your dog for their good deeds.
 After your dog has peed in the correct spot, immediately reward them.
 Do not wait until they enter the home to get the reward.
-Instant reward is the best way for your dog to recognize they are making progress.
+Instant reward is the best way for your dog to recognise they are making progress.

 |Also read: Your Ultimate Guide to Dog Care – Everything you need to know about caring for a dog, from grooming to training|